 Boil the pasta in lots of lightly salted water (the liquid from the clams will be salty so it is important not to salt the pasta too much).

-In a large aluminium pan gently heat a generous dose of extra-virgin olive oil with 2 whole garlic cloves and a small pinch of chilli flakes.
+In a large aluminum pan gently heat a generous dose of extra-virgin olive oil with 2 whole garlic cloves and a small pinch of chili flakes.